garden-io/garden/docs/using-garden/actions.md

 image: postgres:11.7-alpine
 ```

-Note, however, that if a disabled action is referenced as a _build_ dependency of another action, the action will still
+If a disabled action is referenced as a _build_ dependency of another action it will still
-be built when needed, to ensure the dependant action can be built as expected.
+be executed to ensure the dependant action can be built as expected.

-For other action kinds, the action is skipped in all scenarios, and dependency declarations to it are ignored.
-Note
+Disabled actions are skipped with other action kinds and dependency declarations to them are ignored.
-however that template strings referencing outputs (i.e. runtime outputs) will fail to resolve when the action is
+Template strings referencing runtime outputs will fail to resolve when the action is
-disabled, so you need to make sure to provide alternate values for those if you're using them, using conditional
+disabled, so you need to make sure to provide alternate values for them using conditional
 expressions.

 See the [disabled-config example](../../examples/disabled-configs) for more details.